aspose-font/Aspose.Font-Documentation/net/font-converter/type1/_index.md

 descroption: "Here is the explanation with code examples on how to use the Aspose solution to convert Type 1 format to TTF, WOFF, and WOFF2 formats."
 ---

 In this article, you will see how to convert Type 1 format.
-Aspose library offers you solutions for conversion Type 1 toTTF, Type 1 to WOFF, and Type 1 to WOFF2.
+Aspose.Font for .NET offers you solutions for conversion Type 1 toTTF, Type 1 to WOFF, and Type 1 to WOFF2.
 ____

 For all three conversions you need to put the next namespaces at the top of the head of the title: